 \subsection{\Euclid catalogues and masks}

 The \Euclid merging (MER) Q1 catalogue \citep{Q1-TP004} contains the photometry of all VIS- and NISP-detected galaxies, as well as ground-based photometry in the $u$, $g$, $r$, $i$, and $z$ bands from various telescopes (see Tereno et al.\ in prep.\ for details).
-Here we make use of the \Euclid catalogue described in \citet{Q1-SP031}, which includes additional photometry from the Infrared Array Camera (IRAC) onboard the {\it Spitzer\/} Space Telescope \citep{Fazio2004} at 3.6 and 4.5\,$\mu$m.
+Here we make use of the \Euclid catalogue described in \citet{Q1-SP031}, which includes additional photometry from the Infrared Array Camera (IRAC) on board the {\it Spitzer\/} Space Telescope \citep{Fazio2004} at 3.6 and 4.5\,$\mu$m.
 This catalogue also includes refitting of SEDs with the additional IRAC data in order to derive photometric redshifts, stellar masses, and SFRs.
-The final catalogue contains 2\,884\,906 objects in the EDF-F and 6\,221\,146 objects in the EDF-N. We note that this is somewhat fewer objects than in the full Q1 catalogue, since stars and other image artefacts were removed before cross-matching to IRAC.
+The final catalogue contains 2\,884\,906 objects in the EDF-F and 6\,221\,146 objects in the EDF-N. We note that this contains somewhat fewer objects than the full Q1 catalogue, since stars and other image artefacts were removed before cross-matching to IRAC.

-Since in this study we are interested in the average properties of MS galaxies, we use the same colour cuts to remove quiescent galaxies.
-Specifically, galaxies are removed with NUV$\,{-}\,r^+\,{>}\,3(r^+\,{-}\,J)\,{+}\,1$ and NUV$\,{-}\,r^+\,{>}\,3.1$, leaving 1\,318\,898 objects in the EDF-F and 2\,658\,118 objects in the EDF-N.
+Since in this study we are interested in the average properties of MS galaxies, we used the same colour cuts to remove quiescent galaxies.
+Specifically, galaxies were removed with NUV$\,{-}\,r^+\,{>}\,3(r^+\,{-}\,J)\,{+}\,1$ and NUV$\,{-}\,r^+\,{>}\,3.1$, leaving 1\,318\,898 objects in the EDF-F and 2\,658\,118 objects in the EDF-N.

-In order to ensure an accurate stacking analysis, we need to take into account the fact that some regions within the \Euclid footprint do not contain any extragalactic objects, due to contamination from bright stars.
+To ensure an accurate stacking analysis, we must account for the fact that some regions within the \Euclid footprint do not contain any extragalactic objects due to contamination from bright stars.
 This can be done by calculating a mask that is associated with the \Euclid catalogue, and propagating that mask through all the calculations.

-For each of our far-IR images we therefore calculate the number of \Euclid objects in each pixel, then lightly smooth the map using a Gaussian kernel.
-We then define the \Euclid catalogue mask to be the regions where this smoothed map has a value less than a given threshold, determined visually by ensuring that the mask agreed well with the actual galaxy distribution.
+For each of our far-IR images, we therefore calculated the number of \Euclid objects in each pixel, then lightly smoothed the map using a Gaussian kernel.
+We then defined the \Euclid catalogue mask to be the regions where this smoothed map has a value less than a given threshold, determined visually by ensuring that the mask agreed well with the actual galaxy distribution.
 Defined this way, the \Euclid mask removes far-IR pixels that have no extragalactic \Euclid objects across a sufficiently large scale.